manikamakam/planning_competition/README.md

 ## Output

 Default inputs:
-start point = ()
+start point = (-40,-40)
-goal point = ()
+goal point = (40,40)

-The time taken by the algorithm to find the shortest path for default inputs is approximately 9 seconds.
+The time taken by the algorithm to find the shortest path for default inputs is approximately 1080 seconds.

-The time taken for simulation in gazebo is approximately 6 minutes
+Text file named '/car_ws/src/toycar/nodes/out.txt' has the velocity and angle values for every 2 seconds in the found path.

-Text file named 'out.txt' has the velocity and angle values for every 2 seconds in the found path.
+The simulation in gazebo is not happening because the robot keeps moving after spawning even before any commands are published.

 The video outputs for mapping and gazebo simulations can be accessed here: https://drive.google.com/drive/folders/1fYV4hsWwIBJ-xjOQIRJUfpZ3mbKkyeuM?usp=sharing